MoonJiao123/AnimeSite/README.md

 # AnimeSite
-Simple HTML website to keep track of seasonal anime
+Simple website with HTML, CSS, and JavaScript to keep track of seasonal anime